MykalMachon/mykal.codes/website/src/content/posts/dotfiles-on-windows.md

 ## The install script&#x20;

 From there, all we had to do was some Powershell scripting to get everything up and running.
-I'll include a simplified version of my script here and a link to th repo if you want to take a look at the nitty gritty + some other terminal styling I do.&#x20;
+I'll include a simplified version of my script below, [but here's a link to the repo if you want to take a look at the nitty gritty + some other terminal styling I do](https://github.com/MykalMachon/dotfiles/tree/main/windows).&#x20;

 ```powershell
 # Read a list of packages that I want to install via scoop